ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/22_Plumbing/226213 Vacuum Piping for Laboratory and Healthcare Facilities.md

       1. Diameter-index safety system.
    1. Low Voltage:
       1. As defined in NFPA 70 for circuits and equipment operating at less than 50 V or for remote-control, signaling power-limited circuits.
+1. Submittals
-1. Submittals*   1.
-Refer to related Division 22 sections of the Specifications.
+	1. Refer to related Division 22 sections of the Specifications.
    1. Submit Product Data on the following:
       1. Underground piping materials.
    1. Aboveground piping materials.